707 S. Mathews Avenue, MC-176

 I was born and raised in upstate New York, hearing stories my grandmother told of her birthplace, a town she called “trinta e três,” literally thirty-three.
 The name derived from the town’s location at the thirty-third kilometer of the Madeira-Mamoré railroad between Porto Velho and Guajará-Mirim, near Brazil’s border with Bolívia.
-Her Lebanese mother and father had migrated separately to Providence in the U.S., met and married there, and moved to Brazil.
-My grandmother remembered the mango tree in the backyard of her family’s home and a milking cow provisioned by a “coronel” who her parents had chosen as her godfather.
+Born to migrant Lebanese parents, my grandmother recalled the mango tree in the backyard of her family’s home and a milking cow provisioned by a “coronel” who her parents had chosen as her godfather.
 With less than ten years of age, she was sent to Lebanon to be raised.
 Upon her arrival in the port of Beirut, she recalled the almost suffocating embrace of an old woman, probably her own grandmother, who spoke a language she did not understand.
-She later married in Lebanon and moved with her husband to upstate New York, where she gave birth to three children, and eventually helped to raise six children, of which I am one.
-I only began traveling to Brazil as a teenager, and followed an academic track because it brought me back there, again and again, even today.
+She later married in Lebanon and moved with her husband to upstate New York, where she gave birth to three children, and later helped to raise six grandchildren, of which I am one.
+I began traveling to Brazil as a teenager, and followed an academic track because it brought me there, again and again.

-- Area and Ethnic Studies, Diaspora and Transnational Studies, Global Cultural and Political Economies
+Area and Ethnic Studies, Diaspora and Transnational Studies, Global Cultural and Political Economies

 - Redrawing Hemispheric Borders